+As for other Advantages of POCTs, though rapid turnaround time is the most obvious upside of POC testing for influenza, there are several other advantages.
 In the past, diagnosis required sophisticated laboratory equipment and a highly skilled staff.
 But POCT specimens may be collected using a nasopharyngeal (NP), or throat swab, so conventional lab facilities are no longer necessary.
 Because smaller sample sizes and fewer reagents are needed, the tests can be performed in outpatient clinics, EDs, and doctor's offices.
 No special training for quality assurance and control is necessary.

 Factors Impacting POCT Results

+Two important factors that impact test performance are patient age and the relationship between the disease stage and when the diagnostic test is performed.
 Adult patients shed lower amounts of virus, and do so for less time, than pediatric patients.
 Consequently, the accuracy of POCT for influenza in adults is higher when they present to their healthcare provider soon after the onset of symptoms.

 The type of specimen tested can also have an effect on test results.
 There are different specifications for different influenza POCTs, depending on whether the specimen is collected by nasopharyngeal, nasal, or throat swab.
-It's critical that the package insert in the test be followed to the letter as some require sample collection using a special swab.
+It's critical that the package insert in the test be followed to the letter, as some require sample collection using a special swab.